alabamenhu/DateTimeTimezones/README.md

  The `use` option 'rfc3339' will restore the original formatter.
  * Using `.later()` and `.earlier()` methods are currently untested.
  You may get unexpected results if you use them and cross a timezone transition.
+ * You should only use this on your executed script.
+ Modules that wish to take advantage of `DateTime::Timezones` should *not* `use`it, and instead assume that the methods exist.
+ If functionality is critical, you can try sticking in a `die unless DateTime.^can('is-dst')` that will be executed at runtime.
+ This is due to a bug in Rakudo where the original methods of wrapped methods are deleted.
+I am working to create a workaround.

 ### Leapseconds